fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 ### 6. Running the test suite<a name="test"></a>

 One can run the test suite both in standalone mode and EOSIO mode.
-Each test needs to be compiled and is cached.
-The first run is always slow.
+Each test needs to be compiled and is cached, therefore the first run is always slow.
 Tests can be filtered using their path.

-In standalone mode, we test only the EVM interpreter running on native code
+In standalone mode, we test only the EVM interpreter running nativelly (compiled with g++)

     $ cd tests
     $ python3 tester.py